Download the Insight brief as a PDF

 Even while the potential motivations of mature students are manifold, the options open to them have become more restricted.
 A wide variety of part-time options also benefited other groups, such as younger students who wanted to reduce course intensity because of disability or becoming parents during their courses.
 Not only do these individuals miss out on the opportunity to benefit from higher education, but the university or college does not benefit from their broader variety of outlooks and lived experience.

 It is not a given that the period following the pandemic will see a rise in older people entering or re-entering higher education.
-After the 2007 to 2009 recession, there was a much greater fall in older mature students studying part-time than in younger ones.45 To ensure that as many people as possible can benefit, in May 2021 the Queen’s speech introduced a bill which would establish the Lifelong Learning Entitlement, equivalent to four years of post-18 education.46 This is expected to allow mature students to study part-time and benefit from the equivalent funding to those studying full-time, including at a lower intensity.
+After the 2007 to 2009 recession, there was a much greater fall in older mature students studying part-time than in younger ones.45 To ensure that as many people as possible can benefit, in May 2021 the Queen’s speech introduced a bill which would establish the Lifelong Loan Entitlement, equivalent to four years of post-18 education.46 This is expected to allow mature students to study part-time and benefit from the equivalent funding to those studying full-time, including at a lower intensity.

 Where mature students study